-Ambassador Richard L. Morningstar is a Senior Advisor at Albright Stonebridge Group, where he draws on his deep experience in Europe and the energy sector broadly to help ASG clients identify strategic advantages and grow their businesses across Europe and Eurasia, and around the world.
+Ambassador Richard L. Morningstar is a Senior Advisor at ASG, where he draws on his deep experience in Europe and the energy sector broadly to help ASG clients identify strategic advantages and grow their businesses across Europe and Eurasia, and around the world.

 He is the founding Director and Chairman of the Global Energy Center at the Atlantic Council.

 From 2012 to 2014, he served as U.S. ambassador to the Republic of Azerbaijan.
 Previously, he was the U.S. Secretary of State's Special Envoy for Eurasian Energy.
 Prior to that, he lectured at the John F. Kennedy School of Government at Harvard University and at Stanford Law School.